 sentiment of the responses

-sources of the AI responses
+sources of the AI response

 presence of competitors